AntonyCorbett/OnlyT/README.md

 OnlyT is Copyright &copy; 2018 Antony Corbett and other contributors under the [MIT license](LICENSE).

 NAudio (Mark Heath) is used under the Microsoft Public License (Ms-PL).
 GalaSoft MVVM Light (Laurent Bugnion et al).
 MaterialDesign themes (James Willock, Mulholland Software and Contributors) is used under the MIT license.
 NUglify, Copyright (c) 2016, Alexandre Mutel.
 QRCode (Raffael Herrmann) is used under MIT.
 Serilog is used under the Apache License Version 2.0, January 2004.

+With thanks to:
-Thanks to Crowdin.com for localisation tools and GitHub for project management tools.
+* Crowdin.com for localisation tools
+* GitHub for project management tools
+* A team of over 20 translators who have helped localise OnlyT